cooper/juno/doc/oper_notices.md

 # Oper notice flags

+Listed here are all available oper notice flags.

 Too lazy to write a proper description for these, so here they are.
 I will do that eventually though, probably after adding notice classes/categories.